vkhazin/fe-intro-courseware/css-intro/css-syntax.md

 }
 ```

-* It is called _CSS Element Selector_: apply style to tags based on their element name
+* It is called _CSS Element Selector_: apply the style to tags based on their element name
 * This is an example of a style that will need to be referenced explicitly by Html tag:

 ```